The below are the plans for what takes before, during and after my surgery.

 Practice for Human Genetics Tübingen

-The doctor says “Changes in the genetic material (genome) of a single cell are responsible for the development of cancer.
+The doctor says, “Changes in the genetic material (genome) of a single cell are responsible for the development of cancer.
 Most errors in the genome are immediately repaired by the cells without causing permanent damage”

 The oncologist is often faced with the problem of which of the many available drugs to use.
 More and more drugs are available that work precisely when specific genetic changes are present in the tumor.
-Until recently, tumors were examined for only a few, if at all, genetic changes that were common in the respective tumor entity.
+Until recently, tumors were examined for only a few, if any, genetic changes that were common in the respective tumor entity.
 It is now clear, however, that every tumor is individual and, due to specific genetic changes, can be susceptible to drugs that have not been considered before.
 A comprehensive genetic examination of the tumor can thus help

-If the outcomes showed paths for success, it will take them 2 to 3 months to prepare the resolution and I’ll be asked to fly once every 4 to 6 weeks for a day or two for one to two years.
+If the outcomes showed paths for success, it will take them 2 to 3 months to prepare the resolution, and I’ll be asked to fly once every 4 to 6 weeks for a day or two for one to two years.
 The variables cannot be determined until the assessment is over.

 Dr. Robert Nagourney